 She goes on to draw comparison between the English and Spanish approaches to teaching under-11s to learn football.
 In England children often ‘play the same game that the adults do on the same size pitches’ whereas in Spain children focus much more on skills and drills and playing a smaller 5-a-side game, futsal, with small goals and no offside rule.
 ‘In Spain children do not play 11-a-side games on full-sized pitches until they reach the under-14 age group.’

 Primary writing (at least here in England) has largely been 11-a-side rather than futsal.
-There is an obsession with independence, largely brought about by the KS1 and KS2 assessment frameworks for writing.
-And this can lead to an expectation that children ought to produce lots of pieces of extended independent writing – an approach somewhat akin playing an 11-a-side game every couple of weeks.: cold writes at the start of a unit, hot writes at the end.
+There’s an obsession with independence, largely brought about by the KS1 and KS2 assessment frameworks for writing.
+And this can lead to an expectation that children ought to produce lots of pieces of extended independent writing – an approach somewhat akin playing an 11-a-side game every couple of weeks: cold writes at the start of a unit, hot writes at the end.
 Assessment pieces twice a term are not uncommon.
 Now it’s important to weigh pigs once in a while to see how well they are doing, but there is a danger that we spend so much time placing pigs on the scale that there’s not enough time left to fatten them.
-Writing copious extended independent pieces may allow you to make regular measurements about children’s writing ability (although I’d argue that little is learned if measurements are too frequent), but this inevitably cuts into valuable teaching time es, and at worst it’s simply providing more time for weaker writers to practice embedding errors without adequate guidance and feedback.
+Writing copious extended independent pieces may allow you to make regular measurements about children’s writing ability (although I’d argue that little is learned if measurements are too frequent), but this inevitably cuts into valuable teaching time.
+And, at worst, it’s simply providing more time for weaker writers to practice embedding errors without adequate guidance and feedback.

 Write less, more often, in clusters.

 It’s the Spanish football model.
 It’s futsal.
-And just as this system led to incredible results on the world football stage, the same approach applied to writing can produce remarkable results.
+And just as this system led to incredible results on the world football stage, the same approach applied to writing can produce great results.